DanielMFernandes/CCNA_Course_Notes/Course_Notes/SSH.md

 CONSOLE PORT SECURITY

-- By DEFAULT, no password us needed to access the CLI of a CISCO IOS DEVICE via the CONSOLE PORT
+- By default, no password is needed to access the CLI of a Cisco IOS device via the console port
-- You can CONFIGURE a PASSWORD on the *console line*
+- You can configure a PASSWORD on the *console line*
-    - A USER will have to enter a PASSWORD to ACCESS the CLI via the CONSOLE PORT
+    - A user will have to enter a password to access the CLI via the console port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9609b0af-0fb1-4563-89e4-82b58b29325e)

-- Alternatively, you can configure the CONSOLE LINE to require USERS to LOGIN using one of the configured USERNAMES on the DEVICE
+- Alternatively, you can configure the console line to require users to login using one of the configured usernames on the device

 ![image](https://github.com/psaumur/CCNA/assets/106411237/04588b3a-3640-41af-b19e-41768f63b2bc)